-7.4 Comparison with iPlane
+7.4.
+Comparison with iPlane

 In this section we compare our methodology against iPlane.
-Most latency prediction systems based on network coordinates require full-mesh type of measurements between participating nodes and are not amenable to take the Ark data set as input [4].
+Most latency prediction systems based on network coordinates require ideally 'full-mesh' type of measurements between participating nodes.
+In order to converge the coordinate system to a steady state, at least the latency measurements between the reference points (e.g., landmark nodes) and the latencies between reference points and the other participating nodes are needed [39].
+We found that the existing network coordinate systems are not amenable to take the Ark data set as input [5].

-We choose to compare our algorithm to iPlane [1] that uses a similar structural approach to latency prediction and it has been shown to provide more accurate results than other solutions [4, 14]. iPlane reports an absolute latency error of less than 20 ms for 77% of paths.
-In our case pl-easy shows less than 20 ms for 90% of the pairs (Figure 13), while pl-hard return errors below 20 ms for 80% of pairs.
+We choose to compare our algorithm to iPlane [2] that uses a similar structural approach to latency prediction and it has been shown to provide more accurate results than other solutions [5,6]. iPlane reports an absolute latency error of less than 20 ms for 77% of paths.
+In our case pl-easy shows less than 20 ms for 90% of the pairs (Fig. 14), while pl-hard return errors below 20 ms for 80% of pairs.

 For more detailed comparison, we use iPlane to process our data set and examine the outcome.
-We obtained the binary code of the iPlane system and fed our Ark data set to it and in addition related data (PoP and router-level clustering information and IP-to-AS mapping) collected during the same measurement period as the Ark data set.
+We obtained the binary code of the iPlane system and fed our Ark data set to it and in addition related data5 (PoP and router-level clustering information and IP-to-AS mapping) collected during the same measurement period as the Ark data set.
 By doing so, we effectively turn the Ark monitors to iPlane vantage points.
-The current implementation of iPlane has more than 100 vantage points and they together combined probe every BGP atom [36].
+The current implementation of iPlane has more than 100 vantage points and they together combined probe every BGP atom [40].
 We use pl-easy and pl-hard query sets for the evaluation.